 Night drives with spotlights allow you to find those nocturnal animals you wouldn’t see during normal daytime drives.
 Porcupine, aardwolf, serval, large spotted genet and lesser bushbaby are just some of these.

-Experience the Okavango Delta gliding along in a traditional mokoro (dugout canoe) which has been used by generations for transport in the region where there are many more serene channels than roads.
+Experience the Okavango Delta waterways at eye-level, gliding along in a traditional mokoro (dugout canoe) which has been used by generations for transport in the region where there are many more serene channels than roads.
 This excursion is perfect for spotting tiny reed frogs or larger pods of hippos in the deeper water.

 * Water levels permitting.

-Discover by boat and search for water-based wildlife further afield.
+Discover by boat and search for water-loving wildlife further afield.
 Good game viewing in the channels further away from camp often yield fabulous sightings of hippos and crocodiles, and maybe even the rare sitatunga.

 * Water levels permitting.

-Fishing with a limited supply of basic equipment is on offer seasonally on a catch and release basis.
+Fishing with a limited supply of basic equipment is on offer seasonally on a catch-and-release basis.

 * Note that fishing is seasonal as it is prohibited by Botswana law in January and February due to breeding purposes.